AbdullahCanGunkut/CXXBinaryFrame/README.md

 # Where I use it ?
 * Save and Load Everything in C++ as orderly !
 But Expect of the them :
   * You can save the class but derived classes are expect it because you must write a FrameObject for save and load the derived classes !
-(Pointers are raise an         issue ! segmentation-faults etc...)
+(Pointers are               troubleshooting ! segmentation-faults etc...)
   *

 # Pros and Cons